mojotron/battleship/README.md

 ### Game stages:

 1. Start new game - simply press 'New Game' button
-2. Ship placement - hover over the grid and place ships (see ship type table).
+2. Ship placement - hover over the grid and place ships (see ship type table) and click on cell to place ship.
 To change direction of the ship press button with arrow on it.
 After placing all ships (one of each) battle stage is starting.
 3. Battle - click on the cell of the enemy grid (right or bottom one, depending on screen size) to make attack at then spot.
 Wait for enemy to make his attack.
 Repeat until one player sunk all ship of the opponent player.

 | Ship type        | length |